Hark Bohm

 Hark Bohm (/de/; 18 May 1939 – 14 November 2025) was a German actor, screenwriter, film director, playwright, novelist and professor of cinema studies.
-He is most notable for his long-time collaboration with Rainer Werner Fassbinder and as a film director.
+He was most notable for his long-time collaboration with Rainer Werner Fassbinder and as a film director.

-In 2025 Bohm and Fatih Akin released the coming of age movie Amrum.
-The world premiere was at the Cannes Film Festival and the movie was put forward as Germany's entry for the Oscars.

 Life and career

 Bohm was born in Hamburg-Othmarschen and grew up on the island Amrum.
 His younger brother was the actor Marquard Bohm, who starred in some of his early films.

 His first feature film as a director was the German western Tschetan, der Indianerjunge shot in 1972 and starring his brother Marquard as well as his adopted son Dschingis Bowakow as Tschetan.

 In 1978, he directed the film Moritz, Dear Moritz, which was entered into the 28th Berlin International Film Festival.
 Ten years later, his film Yasemin was entered into the 38th Berlin International Film Festival.
 In 1990, his film Herzlich willkommen was entered into the 40th Berlin International Film Festival.
 In 1997, he was a member of the jury at the 47th Berlin International Film Festival.

+In 2025, Bohm and Fatih Akin released the coming-of-age movie Amrum.
+The world premiere was at the 2025 Cannes Film Festival.

 Bohm died on 14 November 2025, at the age of 86.